manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 	![](images/isl4.png)

-4. On **Microsoft 365 compliance**, select **Information protection** under the **Solutions** group.
-In the middle of this page, a warning message is displayed in the middle of the screen indicating **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.**
+4. On the **Microsoft 365 compliance** window, in the left-hand navigation pane, select **Information protection** under the **Solutions** group.

+5. On the **Information protection** page, a warning message is displayed in the middle of the screen indicating: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.**

     Select the **Turn on now** button that appears on the right side of this message.
 This will enable Adatum to apply the Sensitivity labels inside its Microsoft 365 environment.

+    Note how the message has now changed to indicate: **You can now create sensitivity labels with privacy and access control settings for Teams, SharePoint sites, and Microsoft 365 Groups.**

 	![](images/isl5.png)

-5. On the **Information protection** page, select **+Create a label** that appears in the middle of the screen on the menu bar.
+5. On the **Information protection** page, select **+Create a label** that appears on the menu bar in the middle of the screen.
 This initiates the **New sensitivity label** wizard.

 	![](images/isl6.png)